leandromercanti/sql_projects/README.md

 This Financial Data Analysis Repository serves as a hub for a wide range of projects focused on analyzing financial datasets.

-Here you'll discover a collection of datasets and codes that showcase the power of data analysis in the realm of finance.
+Here you'll discover a collection of datasets and code that showcase the power of data analysis in the realm of finance.

 As the repository grows, I will be employing a variety of tools, including SQL, R, Python, Power BI, and Tableau, to manipulate, visualize, and interpret financial data.